Andriisu/DatabaseLessons/SQLServerManagementStudioInstallation.md

 ![./docs/SSMS_Login2.png](./docs/SSMS_Login2.png)

-# SQL queries
+# Execute SQL queries

 Having successful login you must see picture like below.
 You can see “Object Explorer” which shows Database main and at least 6 tables:
-Bank.Accounts, Bank.Clients, Bank.Transactions,
+- Bank.Accounts
+- Bank.Clients
+- Bank.Transactions
+- HomePro.Customers
+- HomePro.Quotes
-HomePro.Customers, HomePro.Quotes, HomePro.Schedules,
+- HomePro.Schedules,

 Push button “New Query”